sseidmed/sseidmed/README.md

 ### Hi there 👋

 I am Shay Seidmedova
-Software Developer with over 2 years of experience
+Software Developer with 3 years of experience
 Read my blog: https://sseidmed-blog.social/

 -🤓 I'm a software engineer working with Vue.js, Flask and SQLAlchemy